oliverphilcox/RascalC/docs/usage/correlation-functions.rst

 To compute the covariance matrix estimates :math:`\hat{C}_{ab}` we require some estimate of the correlation function.
 Here, we compute the full-survey correlation function with a specified binning using Corrfunc.
 We provide routines for both 1- and 2-field scenarios (computing the fields :math:`\{\xi^{XX}(r,\mu), \xi^{XY}(r,\mu), \xi^{YY}(r,\mu)\}` in the latter case).
 This uses both the galaxies and random particle files, and requires a correlation function binning file, such as created by :ref:`write-binning-file`.
 The estimations are computed via the Landy-Szalay estimator using :math:`\xi^{XY}_a = (DD_a^{XY} - DR_a^{XY} - DR_a^{YX} + RR_a^{XY})/RR_a^{XY}` for bin :math:`a`, fields :math:`X, Y` with DD/DR/RR specifying data-data / data-random / random-random pair counts.

+The scripts take two sets of random particle files; one to compute :math:`DR` counts and one to compute :math:`RR` counts.
+This allows for a larger number of randoms to be used for :math:`RR` counts, as is often useful.

 .. todo:: add note on xi interpolation / refining

 *Periodicity*: This script can be run for periodic or aperiodic input data; this corresponds to measuring :math:`\mu` from the :math:`z` or radial axis respectively.
 If the data is periodic (e.g. from a cosmological box simulation) the -DPERIODIC flag should be set on compilation of the full C++ code in :doc:`main-code`.